WellThatsStrange-Studios/StrangePlayer-Pro/README.md

 Feel free to contribute to this project, but:

 - Make sure the changes **actually work**
-- Carefully describe what does the change work and how does it work
+- Carefully describe what does the change do and how does it work
 - The code has to look good

 ### Screenshots